Webinar Follow-Up: School Counseling From a Distance

 Supporting Students During COVID-19

-This webinar, hosted by SREB in partnership with Common Application Inc. (Common App), will build on last week’s webinar on how to provide school counseling services virtually.
-In this webinar, a panel of leading experts in school counseling will share their insights on how they are supporting students’ academic, college/career, and social-emotional needs when schools are closed or have moved to online instruction.
+This webinar, hosted by SREB in partnership with Common Application Inc. (Common App), built on the previous webinar of the same name on how to provide school counseling services virtually.
+In this webinar, a panel of leading experts in school counseling shared their insights on how they are supporting students’ academic, college/career, and social-emotional needs when schools are closed or have moved to online instruction.